-NOTE: Students in the Management and Technology and Nursing and Healthcare Management coordinated dualdegree programs can only fulfill the General Education Distribution requirement through courses in the Social Science or Humanities categories.
+NOTE: Students in the Management & Technology and Nursing and Health Care Management coordinated dual-degree programs can only fulfill the General Education Distribution requirement through courses in the Social Science or Humanities categories.
 Courses that are considered to be Natural Sciences, Math, and Engineering are not permitted for the General Education Distribution requirement.
+Students in the Nursing and Health Care Management coordinated dual-degree program must take 1 CU of Social Science and 1 CU of Humanities courses to fulfill their General Education Distribution requirements.